rackerlabs/docs-developer-blog/_posts/2019-03-11-transfer-sql-plans-by-using-sql-plan-baseline.md

     PL/SQL procedure successfully completed.

 Execute the following defined queries to verify that you created the SQL baseline on the source instance.
-Note of the following details for later reference.
+Note the following details for later reference.

     SQL> select count(*) from dba_sql_plan_baselines ;